amonteir/IroncladServer/readme.md

 Welcome to Ironclad Server, your personal playground for testing and improving your hacking skills while learning about [Application Security](https://en.wikipedia.org/wiki/Application_security).

-If you work or are interested in the field of Cyber Security or Ethical Hacking, chances are that you know a lot of websites that that allow you to develop your hacking skills.
-At some point you may ask yourself... how could I actually change the server's source code and turn it **unhackable** ? :superhero_woman:
+If you work or are interested in the field of Cyber Security or Ethical Hacking, chances are that you know a lot of websites that allow you to develop your hacking skills.
+At some point, you may ask yourself... how could I actually change the server's source code and turn it **unhackable**? :superhero_woman:

 ## About